qmeng10/CryptoUSF/README.md

-# ECIES
+# Final Project
 # project description
 A python commend line program that encrypts and decrypts files based on public key cryptography.

-# running
+# Objectives
 ECIES.py

+# Design
+1. Encrypt a file.
+2. Decrypt a file.

-# prerequisite
+# Resources
 You will need to install python 3.5 to run this project.
 You will need to install pycrpyto library.

-# functions
-1. Encrypt a file.
-2. Decrypt a file.

-# limitions
-Can't let the user to choose which file to encrypts and decrypts.

 # reference
 1. https://pypi.org/project/pycrypto/